teamable-software/css-chunks-html-webpack-plugin/README.md

 You can pass an object of configuration options to CssChunkHashPlugin.
 Allowed values are as follows:

-* `inject`: `true` | `false` whether to inject chunks paths object into HTML, used for manually adding chunks paths using custom teamplte for HtmlWebpackPlugin (default `true`)
+* `inject`: `'head'` | `'body'` | `false` whether to inject chunks paths script into HTML, used for manually adding chunks paths using custom template for HtmlWebpackPlugin (default `true`)

 The CSS chunks paths map is saved in `htmlWebpackPlugin.files.cssHash` in your template.
 So if you want to manually add CSS chunks map you can do (if you are using EJS):

 ```ejs
 <script type="text/javascript">